 Penn Co.
-GOP hosting event celebrating the founder of the Democrat Party
+GOP hosting event celebrating the founder of the Democrat Party?

 Nothing against the author of the Declaration of Independence.
 But if I’m going to a Republican event in April, I’d stick with a Lincoln Day Dinner theme if it was me.

-2 thoughts on “Penn Co.
-GOP hosting event celebrating the founder of the Democrat Party”
+4 thoughts on “Penn Co.
+GOP hosting event celebrating the founder of the Democrat Party?”

 The “Happy Birthday, Thomas Jefferson” event is NOT the Pennington Co.
 Republican Party’s Lincoln Day Dinner for 2021.
 The Pennington Co.
 Republican Party’s Lincoln Day Dinner will be held on September 11, 2021 at the Rapid City Civic Center.